-Our second most favorite area to stay in Busan, suitable especially when you are planning to stay for a longer period and want to take advantage of the beach as well.
+Our second favorite area to stay in is Busan, is suitable especially when you are planning to stay for a longer period and want to take advantage of the beach as well.

 Set a bit further away from the city center, yet in a very lively area, this place transforms from day to night and you will feel like you have traveled to some place new.

-Plenty of luxury hotels are lined up along the beach front, but you can choose also from mid-range hotels or apartments with sea view.
+Plenty of luxury hotels are lined up along the beachfront, but you can choose also from mid-range hotels or apartments with sea views.